FanghanHu/movie-awards/README.md

 # movie-awards

-Search OMDB for movies, nominate them to be awarded, submit the nomination after you select 5 movies.
+Search OMDB for movies, nominate them to be awarded, remove a nominee and nominate another one.
+You can nominate at most 5 movies.